-All students are required to complete twenty-one (21) credit hours of electives, which are selected in consultation with their advisor.
+Students in the thesis track are required to complete twenty-one (21) credit hours of electives and students in the project track are required to complete twenty-four (24) credit hours of electives.
+Elective credits are selected in consultation with the student's advisor.
 Up to nine (9) credit hours outside of Communication (COM) and Speech Communication (SC) may be selected in consultation with a faculty advisor to use as electives in your degree program.
 In addition, the NAU Graduate College allows up to six (6) credits of 400-level courses to count toward completion of your program of study, with advisor approval (400-level courses are generally only allowed when a corresponding graduate-level course is not available during the course of your studies).
 Finally, students who have a taken a specific 400-level course at NAU are generally not allowed to count that course's 500-level counterpart as part of their graduate degree program.